ibm-cloud-docs/apps/patterns.md

 # Common architectures for cloud apps
 {: #patterns}

-Starter kits on {{site.data.keyword.cloud_notm}} help you produce apps with a proven architecture.
+Starter kits on {{site.data.keyword.cloud_notm}} help you produce applications with a proven architecture.
 Apps are all different, but when you base your app on a known architectural pattern, it's easier to get a reliable result quickly.
 When you create an app from a starter kit, you’re choosing one of several different pattern types along with components, like a runtime, to populate the pattern.
 {:shortdesc}

 ## Web App